Merriam Station Community Garden

 The Merriam Station Community Gardeners have actively transformed a previously neglected tract of land into a true community treasure.
 They have made affordable garden plots readily available to a diverse group of gardeners, and have promoted the growth and consumption of fresh organic food throughout our neighborhoods.
 This valued community asset benefits not only its membership but the broader community through contributions to a local food shelf, educational opportunities, and engaging events, and increased public safety.

 Merriam Station Community Garden is located on a Minnesota Department of Transportation (MnDOT) right-of-way along Gilbert Avenue just north of I-94 and just west of Prior Avenue.

 Eleanor Graham Community Garden

-Eleanor Graham Community Garden is located in the triangle formed by Hamline Avenue, Ashland Avenue, and Ayd Mill Road.
+Eleanor Graham Community Garden is located on the triangle formed by Hamline Avenue, Ashland Avenue, and Ayd Mill Road.
 Most gardeners bike or walk to the garden, but street parking is close by.
 A broad footpath under the Hamline Bridge at Laurel Avenue permits access without having to cross Hamline.
 A bicycle/pedestrian path now runs along the Garden’s southern perimeter to provide access to the new off-street bicycle/pedestrian trail along Ayd Mill Road.
 If you are interested in renting a plot, email firstname.lastname@example.org .